What does the Arts & Humanities DAE do?

 - Interdisciplinary Humanities Labs (housed at the Franklin Humanities Institute in Smith Warehouse)

-- Story+ (team-based, summer qualitative research opportunity with stipend)
+- Story+ (team-based, 6-week summer qualitative research opportunity with stipend)

-- StudioDuke (project based mentorship from Duke Alums in the arts, media & entertainment industries)
+- StudioDuke (project-based mentorship hosted in the Innovation & Entrepreneurship program from Duke Alums in the arts, media & entertainment industries)

 - WIRED!
-Lab (project and team-based work focused on visual and material culture through critical engagement with digital technologies)
+Lab (project and team-based work focused on visual and material culture through critical engagement with digital technologies housed with the Art, Art History, Visual Studies department)